The Best Tracker Funds

 I actually owned some of Woodford’s fund as I was testing the performance against my index trackers.
 Although I didn’t own much, my timing was extremely lucky as I sold in 2016 and 2018 due to poor performance:

-Did you know there are over 2000 unit trust funds available to UK investors and 7,500 in the USA with more being added daily?
+Did you know there are over 2000 unit trust funds available to UK investors and 7,500 mutual funds in the USA with more being added daily?
 With a small percentage of these funds outperforming the S&P Total Market index over long time periods, how could anyone pick the correct funds, let alone understand them?
 Another issue is one fund might perform gloriously one year while the following year, it could fall flat on its face due to the fund manager picking the wrong shares.
-Only 12% of active U.S. funds which beat their benchmarks in 2019 did so in 2018.

 Artemis’s actively managed US Select Fund is a great example of an actively managed fund that underperformed the S&P 500.
 This fund gained 29.1% in 2019 while the S&P 500 index gained 33%.
 The 4% difference in gains might not seem like much but compounded over 20 years, this 4% annual difference would cost you a staggering £329,651!